 #12 Dublin Castle

 Next up on our Dublin historic walking tour is the grand Dublin Castle.
-The Dublin Castle was built between 1208 and 1220 as the residence of viceroys.
+Built between 1208 and 1220, it was the residence of viceroys.

-Although the castle is now used as a conference center and event complex, the buildings of Dublin Castle represent some of the oldest architecture in the city.
-It remains one of the top tourist attractions in Dublin.
-It is free to walk on the grounds, but a ticket is required for admission inside, where they also offer tours of Dublin Castle.
-Get more details for you visit.
+Although now used as a conference center and event complex, the buildings of Dublin Castle represent some of the oldest architecture in the city.
+It also remains one of the top tourist attractions in Dublin.

 #13 Christ Church Cathedral of Dublin